larsyencken/wide-language-index/README.md

 ### To the index

-This is the easiest way to contribute.
-Find an audio sample of known language, and propose that it be added to the index.
+Find an audio sample in a known language, and propose that it be added to the index.
 Good samples are:

 - Primarily in one language
 - Of a few minutes in length, no more than an hour
+- In a language that doesn't yet have much coverage

+If you're tech-savvy, feel free to open a pull request with the proposed JSON entry for the sample.
+If you're not, just [open an issue](https://github.com/larsyencken/wide-language-index/issues) with a link to the page for the sample, making sure to identify its language.

 Lars Yencken <lars@yencken.org>